This post is in collaboration with Superior Farms American Lamb. All opinions and statements are 100% my own.

 But first, how do you pronounce gyro?
 It is similar to the word “Euro”, phonetically speaking YEE-roh.
 Americans tend to pronounce guy-ro, which is widely accepted.
 The term gyro translates literally “spin” just like gyro meat on a rotisserie.

-Pair this with a platter of Greek Loaded Fries and you are good to go!
+Pair this with a platter of Greek Loaded Fries and Greek Feta Dip and you are good to go!

 What's In This Article